Codex

 - disabling or skipping any test,

-The driver reads findings off a queue, fills a prompt template, and invokes Codex in full-auto inside a sandbox.
+The driver reads findings off a queue, fills a prompt template, and invokes Codex with workspace-write sandboxing.
 Keep it small — this is the piece you rely on for years.

 #!/usr/bin/env bash